vojale/CBE544-2018.github.io/ASE/README.md

 <a name='background'></a>

 ### Atomic Simulation Environment (ASE) ###
 In this class, we will use the [Quantum ESPRESSO](http://www.quantum-espresso.org) calculator as implemented in the Atomic Simulation Envrionment (ASE) for density functional theory (DFT) calculations.
 ASE provides Python modules for manipulating atoms, performing calculations, and analyzing and visualizing the results.
 ASE scripts are simply regular Python scripts that incorporate the ASE modules.
 For detailed documentation, refer to the official [ASE website](http://wiki.fysik.dtu.dk/ase/index.html).
-We will be demonstrating all the features you will need to use on the project website, but you may want to explore additional functionality on your own.
+We will be demonstrating all the features you will need to use, on the project website, but you may want to explore additional functionality on your own.

 Here is an example of a few commonly used modules for a calculation and how you would use them in your Python scripts: